Marine Aquariums

 Assemble the parts in reverse order but take note of the following.

-1. Align the impeller location tab with the cut out within the pump housing before carefully feeding in the impeller by holding the removal tool.
-The magnets within the pump will pull the impeller in, if the location tab isn’t aligned this could become damaged as the impeller gets pulled in rapidly by the powerful pump magnetic windings when nearly fully installed.
+2. Align the impeller location tab with the cut out within the pump housing before carefully feeding in the impeller by holding the removal tool.

-2. Before you fully tighten the pump onto the skimmer body from inside of the skimmer install the venturi pipes from outside.
+3. Before you fully tighten the pump onto the skimmer body from inside of the skimmer install the venturi pipes from outside.
 If you tighten the pump up and the pump turns slightly off angle you won’t be able to line the venturi pipes up with the pump to install them.

 Once the venturi pipework is in place tighten the pump up hand tight, this doesn’t require any real force so just enough to secure the pump.
 Try to keep the venturi pipe central within the hole in the skimmer body when doing this by holding the end as you tighten the pump down, this will keep it central so the pump doesn’t turn and cause it to move to one side and damage or vibrate on the hole in the skimmer body.

-3. If the clear intake pipe is pushed into the pump too far the impeller may fail to start, in this case pull the pipe back out and only install it far enough into the pump so it is snug.
+4. If the clear intake pipe is pushed into the pump too far the impeller may fail to start, in this case pull the pipe back out and only install it far enough into the pump so it is snug.

 Step 7

-After you have cleaned the pump / body the skimmer will take 48 hours or more to return to normal operation.
+After you have cleaned the pump / body the protein skimmer will take 48 hours or more to return to normal operation.
 This is due to the clean plastics that need to become 'wetted' again.
 After this time the water surface tension within the skimmer will return to normal and skimming will return.

 This is usual for any skimmer from any manufacturer.